 This bill mandates that public transportation employees complete a one-time training course focused on handling and responding to suspected human trafficking incidents.
 The New Jersey Transit Corporation (NJT), in collaboration with the Commission on Human Trafficking, is tasked with developing this training course or approving a similar course from a recognized nonprofit association.
 The bill specifies that the training must include information on recognizing signs and signals that victims of human trafficking may exhibit.
-Furthermore, the NJT is required to review and update the training course at least every two years and ensure that all relevant employees complete the training within specified timeframes.
+Additionally, the training course is required to be reviewed and updated at least every two years to ensure its relevance and effectiveness.

 Statutes affected: Introduced: 2C:13-12